mmtk/mmtk-core/docs/userguide/src/portingguide/howto/nogc.md

 We recommend using the `debug` build when doing development work as it has helpful logging statements and assertions that will make catching bugs in your implementation easier.

 ## The `VMBinding` Trait
 Now let's actually start implementing the binding.
-Here we take a look at the Rust side of the binding first (i.e. `mmtk-X/mmtk`).
+Here we take a look at the MMTk-side of the binding first (i.e. `mmtk-X/mmtk`).
 What we want to do is implement the [`VMBinding`](https://docs.mmtk.io/api/mmtk/vm/trait.VMBinding.html) trait.

 The `VMBinding` trait is a "meta-trait" (i.e. a trait that encapsulates other traits) that we expect every binding to implement.
 In essence, it is the contract established between MMTk and the runtime.
 We discuss each of its seven key traits briefly: